jobovy/mwdust/README.rst

 Acknowledgements
 -----------------

-When making use of this code in a publication, please cite Bovy et al. (2015a, in preparation).
+When making use of this code in a publication, please cite `Bovy et al. (2015a) <http://arxiv.org/abs/1509.06751>`__.
 Also cite the relevant papers for the dust map that you use:

 * **mwdust.SFD**: `Schlegel et al. (1998) <http://adsabs.harvard.edu/abs/1998ApJ...500..525S>`__